17 Dec Digging Deeper: Your Complete Overview of Hemp

 What is Hemp?

 Hemp, like marijuana, is a member of the Cannabis sativa L species of plant.
-Hemp is harvested commercially for its seeds and stalks, which are used to produce a number of products – including food, nutritional supplements, medicine, body care products, paper, textiles, building materials, plastic composites, and even biofuels.
+Hemp is harvested commercially for its seeds and stalks, which are used to produce a number of products – including food, wellness products, body care products, paper, textiles, building materials, plastic composites, and even biofuels.

 Because it thrives under natural conditions, hemp is typically grown outside, with both male and female plants sown closely together to encourage wind pollination and increase seed production.
 The hemp plant grows sturdy and tall, up to 2 to 4 meters in height, without the need for herbicides or pesticides.

 For cannabis to be considered hemp, it must contain no more than 0.3% tetrahydrocannabinol (THC) per dry weight.
 THC is the active compound in marijuana that causes its euphoric effect.
-The level of THC in hemp is 33 times less than the least potent marijuana strains, so it’s impossible for hemp to get a user “high.”
+The level of THC in hemp is 33 times less than the least potent marijuana strains, so it’s impossible for hemp or hemp-derived products to cause intoxication.

-It’s easy to get confused when discussing the differences between hemp and marijuana, two types of the cannabis plant.
+It’s easy to get confused when discussing the differences between hemp and marijuana, the two types of cannabis plants.
 With so many unaware that hemp and marijuana are actually different varietals of cannabis, the two terms are often mistakenly applied interchangeably, despite the very distinct differences that exist between the two related plants.

-Marijuana is a cannabis plant that is most frequently harvested for its euphoric, psychoactive properties, which are responsible for making users feel high or stoned.
-The fibers and stalks of marijuana are not used commercially.
+Marijuana is a cannabis plant that is most frequently grown and harvested for its euphoric, psychoactive properties, which are responsible for making users experience intoxication.
+Shorter and not as fibrous, marijuana’s fibers and stalks are not used commercially.
 Instead, the marijuana plant is cultivated specifically for its flowers, which contain the highest levels of THC in the plant.

 Hemp fiber can be used more effectively to create paper products, as well as textiles like fabric for clothing, rope, and canvas.
 Hemp can also be used as a petroleum substitute in the creation of biofuels and bioplastics, meaning it may play an important role in the automotive and aeronautics industries in the future.
 Hemp is already being used in the construction of houses through its use as insulation and as hempcrete, a strong, lightweight, breathable building material.